jensz12/SNIP/README.md

 #### Upgrade Notice

-Note that, due to the vast amount of modifications, compatibility with older versions isn't guaranteed.
+Note that, due to the vast amount of modifications, compatibility with older projects isn't guaranteed.
 Please backup & test on a dev instance first.

-Copy your application/config/stikked.php - stiqued.php config file away.
+Copy your `application/config/snip.php` / `stikked.php` / `stiqued.php` config file away.
 Upload the new version.
-Compare the differences between stikked.php - stiqued.php and the new snip.php, and make the necessary adjustments.
+If you're upgrading from another project, compare the differences between `stikked.php` / `stiqued.php` and the new `snip.php`, and make the necessary adjustments.